nginxinc/kubernetes-ingress/docs/content/configuration/transportserver-resource.md

 |``streamSnippets`` | Sets a custom snippet in the ``stream`` context. | ``string`` | No |
 |``serverSnippets`` | Sets a custom snippet in the ``server`` context. | ``string`` | No |
 {{</bootstrap-table>}}
-{{</bootstrap-table>}}

 \* -- Required for TLS Passthrough load balancing.

 ### Listener

-The listener field references a listener that NGINX will use to accept incoming traffic for the TransportServer.
-For TCP and UDP, the listener must be defined in the [GlobalConfiguration resource]({{< relref "configuration/global-configuration/globalconfiguration-resource.md" >}}).
-When referencing a listener, both the name and the protocol must match.
-For TLS Passthrough, use the built-in listener with the name `tls-passthrough` and the protocol `TLS_PASSTHROUGH`.
 The listener field references a listener that NGINX will use to accept incoming traffic for the TransportServer.
 For TCP and UDP, the listener must be defined in the [GlobalConfiguration resource]({{< relref "configuration/global-configuration/globalconfiguration-resource.md" >}}).
 When referencing a listener, both the name and the protocol must match.
 For TLS Passthrough, use the built-in listener with the name `tls-passthrough` and the protocol `TLS_PASSTHROUGH`.

 An example: